mit-cml/yrtoolkit/yr/tutorials/voicecalculator.md

 ## Multiplication Intent
 As there are many ways for a user to indicate that they would like to perform a multiplication operation, it is essential to identify all these different approaches as a multiplication intent.
-For example all of the following statements are different ways of expressing a multiplication intent:
+For example all of the following statements are different ways of expressing the same multiplication intent:
 * <span style="color:red">what is</span> <span style="color:green">73\*51</span> <span style="color:red">?</span>
 * <span style="color:red">how much is</span> <span style="color:green">73x51</span><span style="color:red"> ?</span>
 * <span style="color:red">what is the <span style="color:green">product</span> of</span> <span style="color:green">73</span> <span style="color:red">and</span> <span style="color:green">51</span> <span style="color:red">?</span>